Overview

 • Access to Spark configuration properties (may not be possible in specific managed platforms)

-Additionally, you may deploy additional components that work together with the Xonai Accelerator to complement it.
+You may deploy additional components that work together with the Xonai Accelerator to complement it.

 Supported Spark Runtimes